Mike's Recommended Books on Programming Languages

-Here are some of the books which I've found useful or interesting.
+Here are some of the books which we've found useful or interesting:

 There's a lot of good writing in blogs on the web.
 Unfortunately there is a lot of dross and trivia out there too.
 Who has time to find the good stuff?